 Top 15 Conservative Homeschool-Friendly Colleges

 - Ambassador Baptist College – Shelby, NC: “They are a great school for homeschoolers interested in ministry.
-The teachers and staff have a heart for ministry, and everyone is known on a first-name basis.”
+The teachers and staff have a heart for ministry, and everyone is on a first-name basis.”

 - Commonwealth Baptist College – Lexington, KY: “A college that supports the families.”